Core Concepts: Value Model

 Definition of a Value Model

 A value model formalizes how a product or solution creates value for a customer or group of customers (a segment) relative to an alternative.
+This is foundational for building value in sales and is central to any business value selling strategy.
+By clearly defining and quantifying value, organizations empower their teams to engage in value-based conversations and effectively communicate the unique benefits of their offering.

-Generally, value models focus on the economic value of the solution, though in some cases emotional and community value drivers are included.
+Generally, value models focus on the economic value of the solution, though in some cases, emotional and community value drivers are included.
 You can learn more about value drivers here.

 An economic value model is built from value drivers.
 An economic value driver is an equation that defines one dimension of the value of a solution.
-It has constants, variables and operators.
-The constants tend to be specific to segments and the variables are company specific.
+It has constants, variables, and operators.
+The constants tend to be specific to segments, and the variables are company-specific.

 The model is a system of equations built from value drivers that estimates how much value a solution will provide to a customer or set of customers (market segment).
+This approach supports how to sell value by making the value proposition tangible and measurable-a core principle in value selling definition.

-Pricing
+Pricing Strategy

-Marketing
+Marketing Communications

-Sales
+Sales Enablement

 Customer Success

-How to develop a value model?
+How to Develop a Value Model?

 You must begin with a framework to develop a value model.
 At Ibbaka, value models are built on Tom Nagle’s approach to Economic Value Estimation.
-The value drivers serve as a guide for the surveys, conjoint analysis and interviews used to find and then confirm the value drivers.
+The value drivers serve as a guide for the surveys, conjoint analysis, and interviews used to find and then confirm the value drivers.

 See: Why Value-Based Pricing Means Something